uidaholib/main-web-redesign_draft/content/special-collections/policies.md

 Proper citation of all Special Collections materials is required.
 Preferred wording:

-*[Description of item], [collection title], [Collection number], Special Collections and Archives, University of Idaho Library, Moscow, ID.*
+*Author, Description or "Title of item, date.
+Collection name, collection number, box, folder.
+University of Idaho Library Special Collections and Archives, Moscow, ID.*

 Turnaround time is approximately 1-6 weeks but is dependent on the size of the request, equipment, and staff availability.
 Offsite requests: scans/files will be delivered electronically through document sharing sites.
 Orders may be saved to CDs, DVDs, or thumb drives and mailed for additional charges.